weakish/weakish.github.com/dive-into/ts-check.md

 ```

 It is possible to check JavaScript files without tsconfig.json file
-with writing magic comment `// @ts-check` or setting an configuration option in vscode.
+with writing magic comment `// @ts-check`
+or setting a configuration option in vscode.
-But I prefer the tsconfig.json way, since I tend to setup some typescript compiler options.
+But I prefer the tsconfig.json way, since I tend to set up some typescript compiler options.

 ## Why